oldkingcone/BYOSI/README.md

 ## Edit

 It appears as though MS Defender is now flagging the PHP script as malicious, but still fully allowing the Powershell script full execution. so, modify the PHP script.

+## Edit

+hello sentinel one :) might want to make sure that you are making links not embed.